jingjielim/tic-tac-toe-client/README.md

 >Two or more modules directly or indrectly depending on each causing unwanted effects.

 I encountered this issue when trying to get the ui to trigger events through the events.js page.
 Because both files were depending on each other the event did not trigger.

+## Additional Features

+### Ability to play incomplete games
+Players are able to click on the 'Get incomplete games' button to load a list of incomplete games.

+Players can choose from dropdown list of all incomplete games, then click play game to load and play the selected game.

+### Future improvements

+- AI player
+- Multiplayer